Data-driven stabilization of switched and constrained linear systems: Relaxations via structured weight matrix

-Although this relaxation is still a \gls{BMI}, \eqref{eq:main2} is computationally much easier to solve than \eqref{eq:main}, where the bilinearity involves significantly many more variables.
+\begin{remark}[Complexity reduction] The relaxation \eqref{eq:main2} is still a \gls{BMI}, but computationally much easier to solve than \eqref{eq:main}, where the bilinearity involves significantly many more variables.
 For instance, \eqref{eq:main2} could be solved via \gls{SDP} and line-search over $N$ scalar variables -- instead of $N(N-1)$.
 As another example, let $M= \diag((M_i)_\i)$,

 and note that \eqref{eq:LM2modified} is an \gls{LMI} in the elements of $M$ and the variables $\{\bs L_i\}_\i$, $\tilde {\bs Q}$, $\{\alpha_i\}_{\i}$.
 Therefore, the problem can be recast as the following rank constrained \gls{LMI}: find $\tilde {\bs{Q}}$, $\{\bs L_i\}_\i$, $\{\alpha_i\}_{\i}$, $M$ such that: